joshuamwale/joshuamwale/README.md

 🌱 I’m currently learning:
 - Ruby on Rails
-- React Query, React Recoil,
+- React Query, React Recoil, Redux (JS library)
 - Project management (LinkedIn professional development course)
 - I'm having fun understanding how backend development works and how a framework like Ruby on Rails enables this.